praveenprince/ML_ClassRoom/README.md

 # Machine Learning ClassRoom Training
-All the sample projects created and executed as part of classroom training
+All the sample projects created and executed as part of classroom training.
+This files can be used directly in the rapidMiner.

 # Week 1